 Needles can be brought in to the Northwestern Health Unit.
 Some pharmacies may take them, call ahead to find out.

-- Always use a hard-sided plastic container for needles.
+• Use a hard-sided plastic container for disposal.

-- Use long-handled tongs to pick up the needle with the point facing down.
-Keep the needle away from you.
+• Pick up the needle with the point facing down.
+Keep the needle pointing away from you.
 If you want, you can use tongs to pick it up.

-- Place the used needle, point end first, in the container.
+• Place the needle, point end first, in the container.

-- Wash your hands or clean with a hand sanitizer.
+• Wash your hands or clean them with hand sanitizer.

-- Bring the container and its contents to your health unit.
+• Return the container and its contents to your local Northwestern Health Unit office.

 What to do if there is a needle stick injury